 A long standing favourite in the Melbourne dining scene, Punch Lane has a warm brasserie atmosphere, with red leather seats, dark wooden tables and black boards scribbled with lists of wine available by the glass and daily specials.
 Loved for it's hefty selection of wines and charcuterie bar where a variety of different cured meats and cheeses can be chosen, Punch Lane is a great after work wind-down or pre-theatre rendezvous.
 With unpretentious food and an intimate atmosphere, this wine bar combines all the necessary elements to ensure a relaxing evening with quality food and wine in Melbourne's bustling theatre district.
 Open daily for lunch and dinner, except lunch on Saturdays and Sundays.

 Telephone: 9639 4944

-A friendly restaurant/bar with attractive modern furnishings, large windows and a sweeping veranda area, Pelicans is ideal for an after work drink or snack, slow paced luncheon, night out with the mates or even a romantic date.
-Oozing a café, health bar and wine bar atmosphere all at once, Pelican is unpretentious but cool in its stride, serving fresh, greasy breakfasts, attractive lunches and a mouth watering selection of Mediterranean tapas that will keep even the most serious snacker occupied.
-Reasonably priced, considering the location and quality of food, Pelican's has been respected since its inception in 2001 and continues to prove to both locals and foreigners that Melbourne's eateries are of an international standard.
+A friendly restaurant/bar with attractive modern furnishings, large windows and a sweeping veranda area, Pelican is ideal for an after work drink or snack, slow paced luncheon, night out with the mates or even a romantic date.
+Oozing a café, health bar and wine bar atmosphere all at once, Pelican is unpretentious but cool, serving fresh, greasy breakfasts, attractive lunches, and a mouth watering selection of Mediterranean tapas that will keep even the most serious snacker occupied.
+Reasonably priced, considering the location and quality of food, Pelican has been respected since its inception in 2001 and continues to prove to both locals and foreigners that Melbourne's eateries are of an international standard.
 Open daily.